RantumBits/headless.us/content/posts/032820 12_37PM _Amazon’s Botched Focus on Essentials.md

 ---
 template: SinglePost
-title: 'Amazon’s Botched Focus on Essentials'
+title: Amazon’s Botched Focus on Essentials
 status: Published
 date: '2020-03-28T12:37:57-07:00'
 tags:
   - Marketplace Pulse
- -
+  - null
   - Marketplace Pulse
   - '*ecommerce'
-featuredImage: '../images/1585061591.jpg'
+featuredImage: ../images/1585061591.jpg
 excerpt: >-
   Obscure policies around essential items and shipping delays, lack of clear communication from Amazon, as well as any changes yet to come, have created panic for businesses that rely on Amazon for their livelihood.
 Those businesses employ millions of people trough jobs created by sellers.
 categories:
-  - category: Shared Articles
+  - category: Shared Links
 ---
 amazon marketplace sellers are also feeling the pressures of the coronavirus